thorn-lab/coronavirus_structural_task_force/README.md

 These are results of the analysis of deposited data with [AUSPEX](www.auspex.de)

 haruspex/<br>
-These are results for the splitting of Cryo-EM maps accorindg to secondary structure with the neural network [Haruspex](https://github.com/thorn-lab/haruspex)
+These are results for the splitting of Cryo-EM maps according to secondary structure with the neural network [Haruspex](https://github.com/thorn-lab/haruspex)
 ## Contributors

 This is a collaborative effort.
 These are the current contributors (in order of joining):<br>